 In another interview, he said, “The Beatles didn’t make a good record of it.
 I think subconsciously sometimes we – I say ‘we’ although I think Paul did it more than the rest of us – Paul would, sort of subconsciously, try and destroy a great song… meaning we’d play experimental games with my great pieces, like ‘Strawberry Fields,’ which I always thought was badly recorded.”

 The first recordings of the song date back to February 1968, with John competing with Paul for the A-Side of the band’s next single.
-After losing the battle for the band’s next single to McCartney’s Lady Madonna – and even losing out on the B-side to Harrison’s The Inner Light, Across the Universe eventually found a home almost two years later, in late-1969, as part of the World Wildlife Fund charity album, No One’s Gonna Change Our World – which is why there are bird sound effects at the opening of the recording.
+After losing the battle for the band’s next single to McCartney’s Lady Madonna – and even losing out on the B-side to Harrison’s The Inner Light, Across the Universe eventually found a home almost two years later, in late-1969, as part of the World Wildlife Fund charity album, No One’s Gonna Change Our World.

 Although the song well over a year old at this point, and it’s unclear if it was seriously considered for the group’s early 1969 Get Back project (which eventually became the 1970 Let It Be film and album), but because a clip of the band jamming Across the Universe made it into the film, the original master tapes were given to Phil Spector to work on and include in the album/soundtrack.
 And once again when the “Let It Be… Naked” project came around, that February 1968 master was dusted off once again, even though the song had virtually nothing to do with the Get Back/Let It Be project originally.